ionvop/gpt-to-nlp-bridge/README.md

 # gpt-to-nlp-bridge
-Use OpenAI's request format for communicating with NLP Cloud's chatbot API
+Use OpenAI's request format for communicating with NLP Cloud's chatbot API.

 The program is designed to be integrated into systems where there's a need to interface with NLP Cloud's API while maintaining compatibility with existing OpenAI-based user interfaces.

-## Example Usage
+## Example usage

 ```bat
 curl http://localhost:8000/v1/chat/completions/ \